istio/istio.io/content/docs/concepts/security/index.md

 The SPIFFE standard provides a specification for a framework capable of bootstrapping and issuing identity to services across heterogeneous environments.

-Istio and SPIFFE share the same identity document, i.e., SVID (SPIFFE Verifiable Identity Document), with the URI “spiffe://<domain>/ns/<namespace>/sa/<serviceaccount>” in the X.509 cert.
+Istio and SPIFFE share the same identity document, i.e., SVID (SPIFFE Verifiable Identity Document).
+For example, in Kubernetes, the X.509 certificate has URI field in the format of “spiffe://<domain>/ns/<namespace>/sa/<serviceaccount>”.
 This enables Istio services to establish and accept connections with other SPIFFE-compliant systems.

-Besides that, Istio security and SPIFFE have their own implementation of the PKI.
+However, Istio security and SPIFFE/SPIRE have differ in the PKI implementation details.
-Moreover, Istio provides a comprehensive security solution, including authentication, authorization, and auditing.
+Moreover, Istio provides a more comprehensive security solution, including authentication, authorization, and auditing.

 ## PKI